grimdesigns-fivem/ARM-AdvancedRoleplayMenu/README.md

 Deliver Packages to your buddies, Go on duty as a police officer, and more!
 ***
 # Usage
-> ‘M’ – Opens the Interaction Menu.
+> M – Opens the Interaction Menu.
 > /onduty -- Toggles between being on-duty or not.
 (Only enables/disables the LEO Category in the menu for now.)
+> E - Interaction Position
+> F5 -Use Police Menu
+> Y - Accept Fine
+> R - Refuse Fine
 ***
 # Collaborators Credits
 - Basic Police Functionality: Cops FiveM Development Team